 Timeless accessories, as the name suggests, last forever.
 They transcend trends and never lose their allure.

-So contrary to popular belief, classic pieces from designer brands are not that expensive if you were to break them down into cost per wear, even though they may require an arm and a leg initially.
-Here, we present eight that are worth every single penny.
-If you were to wear them out everyday for an entire year, none of them cost more than S$18 per day.
+But contrary to popular belief, classic pieces from designer brands are not that expensive if you were to break them down into cost per wear — even though they may require an arm and a leg initially.
+Here, we present nine that are worth every single penny.
+If you were to wear them out every day for an entire year, none of them would cost more than S$18 per day.
 Now that’s what you call a steal.

 Forget about their iconic pearls — Chanel’s Coco Crush rings are the next best thing you have to possess.
 Inspired by the maison’s famous matelassé (quilted fabric) design, the Coco Crush ring was introduced in 2015 as part of their fine jewellery collection.
 Seen on the likes of Asian celebrities such as Rainie Yang and BLACKPINK’s Jennie, this simple yet sophisticated piece adds shine (and spunk) to a classic LBD.
 It’s so versatile, it can even be worn to spice up a white t-shirt and denim jeans combo.